Etmors/Etmors-MPV-Config/README.md

 You can then look at the `dec` column, which will tell decoder utilisation

 A more accurate method is by using mpv player log-file function.
 It will create a log file, akin to using verbose (-v) in command line.
 I've put the argument in the mpv.conf in General Section, remove the # in front of the argument to uncomment the argument.
 It will the create log file into logs folder inside your mpv.exe directory.
-Open this file and look for the sentence `using hardware decoding (nvdec)`^\*\*\* just few couple lines below the lines that tells you It have opened the video file (last line that mention the video file name).
+Open this file and look for the sentence `using hardware decoding (nvdec)`^\*\*\*^ just few couple lines below the lines that tells you It have opened the video file (last line that mention the video file name).

 \*\*\* or which ever hwdec methods you choose